Executive Peer Global Events

 • The role of data analytics in providing real-time visibility into DER performance and identifying potential issues before they impact reliability.

-Speaker: Brian Evans-Mongeon, President/CEO, Utility Services, Inc.
+Speaker: Brian Evans-Mongeon, FMR.
+President/CEO, Utility Services, Inc.

-END-OF-DAY PRIVATE ROUND TABLE DISCUSSIONS
+Power Europe PRIVATE ROUND TABLE DISCUSSIONS

 Limited to a maximum of 10 participants per discussion, the end-of-day private round table discussion groups provide participants with an excellent networking opportunity.
 Participants pre-register their seat to come together over a specific issue and speak openly and frankly on issues and challenges with their peers and leading specialists offering a valuable opportunity for focused and extended exchange of knowledge, ideas and solutions.